-The Project has not caused any physical or economic displacement, so far.
+Land acquisition for the section Pljevlja to Mihajlovica border has not caused any physical or economic displacement.
 Informal users of land and any particularly vulnerable individuals or groups have not been identified among the affected population.

 Figure 2.1 Map of Project locations in Montenegro